windowsub0406/SelfDrivingCarND/SDC_project_3/README.md

     <img src="images/visualization2.png" alt="visualization" />
 </p>

 I visualized convolutional layer 1 and layer 2.
-I expected the first and second layer has just simple features(e.g. line, edge, curve) and the rear layer has more complex features like texture or entire object.
+I expected that 'the first and second layer have just simple features(e.g. line, edge, curve) and the rear layer has more complex features like texture or entire object.'
 [This paper](http://www.matthewzeiler.com/pubs/arxive2013/eccv2014.pdf)(Visualizing and Understanding
 Convolutional Networks) shows that.
 But in my model it doesn't look like that.
 NVIDIA paper also shows slmilar result with me.

 That's because our model is a simple regression model having 1 output.
 After checking from layer 1 to layer 4, I found out that __any layer does not extract more complex features.__

-So far, I misunderstood that every front layer has a simple feature and rear layer has a complex feature.
-But it wasn't!!
+So far, I completely misunderstood the CNN structure as 'every CNN models have simple feature in first layer and getting more complex as layer goes by.' **`But it was wrong!!`**
 This test brought me great information.

 ## Driving

 ```python
 boost = 1 - speed / max_speed +0.3
 throttle = boost if (boost < 1) else 1